Jakob van Hoddis: Life

 Born in Berlin, he was the oldest son of the public health doctor Hermann Davidsohn and his wife Doris, née Kempner.
 Mrs Davidsohn gave birth to twins, but the other baby was stillborn.
 He had four other siblings, Marie, Anna, Ludwig, and Ernst.
-The poet Friederike Kempner (1836-1904) was his great-aunt.
+The poet Friederike Kempner (1836–1904) was his great-aunt.
 He attended the renowned Friedrich Wilhelm Gymnasium; however, due to his temper (although he was extremely intelligent), he was not a successful student.
 He left school in 1905, to preempt his exclusion, but obtained his Abitur degree as an "external" student in the following year.
-The young man began studying architecture at the Technical College of Charlottenburg; in 1907, he joined the University of Jena to study classical philology.
+The young man began studying architecture at the Technische Hochschule in Charlottenburg (now Technische Universität Berlin).
+In 1907, he joined the University of Jena to study classical philology.
 Later he returned to Berlin and continued his studies at the Frederick William University; here he met law graduate Kurt Hiller who encouraged him to develop his literary talents.